StuartsProjects/SX12XX-LoRa/SX127x_examples/Examples - Descriptions.md

 A packet is sent, containing the text 'Before Device Sleep' and the SX127x and Atmel processor are put to sleep.
 The processor should remain asleep until the pin defined by SWITCH1 in the Settings.h file is connected to ground, the LoRa device register values should be retained.
 The LoRa device then attempts to transmit another packet 'After Device Sleep' without re-loading all the LoRa settings.
 The receiver should see 'After Device Sleep' for the first packet and 'After Device Sleep' for the second.

-Tested on an bare bones ATmega328P board, the curent in sleep mode was 6.1uA.
+Tested on an bare bones ATmega328P board, the current in sleep mode was 6.1uA.